How Do I Apply For A PTPTN Loan?

 10. What if I default on my PTPTN loan?

 You will be responsible for repaying the total amount disbursed by PTPTN, including other costs such as fees, insurance coverage, and Duty Stamp as stated in your PTPTN loan Letter of Offer.
-You will exempted from paying your PTPTN loan if you obtained your Bachelor Degree with First Class Honour.
-If not, repayment will begin 6 months after the completion of your studies.
+You will be exempted from paying your PTPTN loan if you obtained your Bachelor Degree with First Class Honour.